skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20200225 - corporeal epistemics - edited presentation plan.md

 # corporeal epistemics

+---

 ## authentic movement and a camera

 In August and September 2019 the dancer-choreographer Shaun McLeod and I started working together with the movement practice called Authentic Movement.
 What can be said about what happened in that space during those six weeks of practice?
 What would have been available to _your_ senses from the outside if you had been there?
-What could we all hear and/or see that we could agree on?
+What would we all have heard or seen that we could agree on?

 One person -- the mover -- had their eyes closed.
 The other person -- the watcher -- was watching the mover.
 The watcher was also holding a smartphone _directed_ at the mover, but was not paying attention to the phone's screen.
-The phone hyphen camera bit is not a usual part of Authentic Movement but you might not know that.
+A phone hyphen camera is not a usual part of Authentic Movement but you might not know that.

 The mover moved around the space; sometimes this was more like a series of stillnesses, other times it was very everyday: like walking, sitting or lying.
 Still other times the mover might shake or do things that were a little less everyday.
 These movements were sometimes strung together; most of us in this room would call that -- or recognise it as -- contemporary dance, or maybe somatically informed contemporary dance if we were being a bit fancy.
 But it was definitely not the kind of contemporary dance I've seen on "So You Think You Can Dance".
 I would say the mover looked a little like they were _feeling_ or _sensing_, maybe _looking inside_ or _searching_.
 But I couldn't be sure, and nor do I think we would agree on this.